Portfolio item number 1

 Generalize the persistence algorithm to compute decompositions of multi-parameter persistence modules.

-Published in 41st Computer Vision and Pattern Recognition Conference (CVPR), 2024
+Published in IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024

-Present a 10K real-world scene benchmark dataset for 3D vision.
+Presenting a massive 10K real-world scene benchmark dataset for 3D vision with 51.2 million frames.

 Published in 41st International Conference on Machine Learning (ICML), 2024